nuxt/docs/en/guide/development-tools.md

 ## ESLint and Prettier

-> [ESLint](http://eslint.org) is a great tool to keep your code clean
+> [ESLint](http://eslint.org) is a great tool to keep your code clean.

-> [Prettier](prettier.io) is a very popular code formatter
+> [Prettier](prettier.io) is a very popular code formatter.

-You can add ESLint with Prettier pretty easily with nuxt.js, first, you need to add the npm dependencies:
+You can add ESLint with Prettier pretty easily with Nuxt.js, first, you need to add the npm dependencies:

 ```bash
 npm install --save-dev babel-eslint eslint eslint-config-prettier eslint-loader eslint-plugin-vue eslint-plugin-prettier prettier